AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 **All AnyBody drivers only work on the measures that are supplied to them.
 The** ``AnyKinEqSimpleDriver`` **class used in this case, constrains the supplied measure's positions to a given value at time = 0 ("DriverPos") and changes this position at constant velocity thereon ("DriverVel").**

-Since the measures supplied to the above drivers are joints, the drivers produce joint rotation.
+Since the measures supplied to the above drivers are rotational joints, the drivers produce joint rotation.
-But the same driver class could be used to drive translations, for instance the cartesian position of a point.
+But the same driver class could be used to drive translations, for instance a sliding joint.

-Since the measures constrained by these drivers are angles, the position and velocity units are radians and radians/sec respectively.

 The following lines assign the shoulder and elbow joint angle measures to the respective drivers.
 Standard AnyBody joints created using classes such as ``AnyRevoluteJoint``, ``AnySphericalJoint`` etc. automatically function as measures.